-Reader Note: Although this article discusses natural antibiotic remedies, it is always important to discuss with your healthcare practitioner before starting any new herbal supplements or medications.
+Reader Note: Although this article discusses natural antibiotic remedies, it is always important to consult with your health care provider before starting any new herbal supplements or medications.
 This article is not meant to replace a detailed evaluation and treatment plan.

 Several antimicrobial treatments that have been commonly used for hundreds of years are currently under medical review.
 As studies continue, researchers are finding scientific bases for some of these traditional remedies.
 Best of all, many natural antibiotics work in ways that make it unlikely pathogens will develop resistance to them.

-Read on to learn about 13 natural infection-fighting remedies, aka the reason why you might want to swap your medicine cabinet for your pantry.
+Read on to learn about 13 natural infection-fighting remedies, and why you might be able to swap your medicine cabinet for your pantry.

 13 Natural Antibiotics

 Garlic is a culinary and medicinal powerhouse and is renowned for its antifungal, anti-inflammatory, and antibacterial properties.
-Garlic contains a number of active sulfur-containing compounds that have powerful medicinal properties, including allicin.
+Garlic contains a number of active sulfur-containing compounds that have powerful medicinal properties, including allicin and ajoenes.
 In addition to lowering blood pressure and cholesterol levels, garlic has been shown to reduce the risk of cardiovascular disease, boost the immune system, and even protect the digestive system.
+(Source, Source)

 Cloves are the aromatic dried flower buds of the clove tree (Syzygium aromaticum), an evergreen in the myrtle family that is native to the Maluku Islands in Indonesia.
 Traditionally used in Chinese and Ayurvedic medicine, clove oil is perhaps best known as a remedy for oral conditions, including providing relief for toothache and fighting infections such as periodontal disease.
 Clove essential oils and extracts also work well to prevent food spoilage and increase the shelf life of foods.
 (Source, Source)

 Oregano (Origanum vulgare), a perennial, herbaceous flowering plant that belongs to the mint family, is descended from a species native to the Mediterranean region.
 One of the most pungent herbs in the world, oregano boasts a wide range of medicinal uses that take advantage of its antibacterial properties.

 Carvacrol and thymol have been identified as oregano’s antimicrobial components.
 In a review of studies, researchers suggested that oregano showed strong antimicrobial activity against Staphylococcus bacteria, including the hard-to-treat S. aureus, although its mechanism of action is still being explored.
+(Source, Source, Source)

 A perennial member of the Zingiberaceae family, ginger is native to tropical Asia, but is now widely grown in tropical regions around the world, including Africa, India, and the Caribbean.
-Ginger is a popular spice and food flavoring in both Western and Eastern cultures, and is typically harvested from the rhizome (a part that grows underground) of the ginger plant.
+Ginger is a popular spice and food flavoring in both Western and Eastern cultures, and is harvested from the rhizome (a part that grows underground) of the ginger plant.
 In addition to its use in cooking, ginger has been used in many cultures for its medicinal properties, particularly as a treatment for nausea and vomiting.

-In a review published in the International Journal of Molecular Sciences examining the efficacy of ginger on microbial pathogens, researchers found that different ginger extracts — ginger spice, ginger essential oil, and ginger oleoresin — exhibited strong antibacterial activity against a variety of bacterial strains.
-According to the authors, “Collectively, ginger was proved to possess significant antimicrobial activities against some common microorganisms such as P. aeruginosa both in vivo and in vitro at low concentrations.”
+In a review published in the International Journal of Molecular Sciences examining the efficacy of ginger on microbial pathogens, researchers found that different ginger extracts — ginger spice, ginger essential oil, and ginger oleoresin — exhibited strong antibacterial activity against a variety of bacteria and fungi.
+(Source)

-Manuka honey is derived from the nectar of the manuka bush (Leptospermum scoparium), which is endemic to Australia and New Zealand.
-Since ancient times, manuka honey has been used as a medicinal agent, and is commonly applied as a natural remedy for a wide range of ailments, including asthmatic conditions, gastrointestinal disorders, and eye disorders.
-Rich in methylglyoxal, a rare compound that has excellent antimicrobial properties, manuka honey is also gaining popularity as a medicinal honey that can be consumed to prevent and treat infections.
+Manuka honey is produced by bees that feed on the nectar of the manuka bush (Leptospermum scoparium), which is endemic to Australia and New Zealand.
+Manuka honey has been used as a medicinal agent since ancient times, and is commonly applied as a natural remedy for a wide range of ailments, including asthmatic conditions, gastrointestinal disorders, and eye disorders.

 There is some evidence that supports the use of manuka honey as an antibacterial agent, with clinical trials showing that application of manuka honey to wounds can prevent infection and speed up healing.
-In lab studies, honey has been found to be effective against a number of multiple drug resistant bacterial pathogens that show no sign of being able to develop resistance to honey’s effects, showcasing antibacterial effects “unlike any known antimicrobial.”
+In lab studies, honey has been found to be effective against a number of multiple drug resistant bacterial pathogens that show no sign of being able to develop resistance to honey’s effects, showcasing its unique antibacterial effects.
+(Source)

-Red pepper is the fruit of the Capsicum annuum plant, which is indigenous to Central and South America.
-In addition to its culinary uses, red pepper has been employed in traditional medicine as an analgesic for the treatment of pain and swelling in joints.
+Chili peppers are the fruits of members of the Capsicum annuum family, indigenous to Central and South America.
+In addition to their culinary uses, chili peppers have been employed in traditional medicine as analgesics for the treatment of pain and swelling in joints.

 Derived from the Melaleuca alternifolia tree native to eastern Australia, tea tree oil is one of the leading essential oils for fighting acne and other skin infections.
-One study found that tea tree oil was equally as effective as clotrimazole, a topical antifungal cream, in treating onychomycosis, a nail infection.
+One study found that tea tree oil was equally as effective as clotrimazole, a topical antifungal cream, in treating the nail infection onychomycosis.
+(Source)

 Apple Cider Vinegar

 A popular folk remedy for everything from sore throats to hiccups, apple cider vinegar (ACV) is a natural wonder that has been used for centuries.
 In fact, Hippocrates — sometimes called the father of modern medicine — prescribed apple cider vinegar mixed with honey as an elixir for treating coughs and colds, and applied vinegar to wounds and ulcers.
 (Source)